 Penalties for non-compliance could result in directors facing imprisonment and fines.
 Directors of companies which are wound up by court order should note that it is an offence to give preference to certain creditors; sell company assets at less than market value; and provide non-core business activities for which the company is not licensed, particularly if they added to the company’s financial distress.

-If you are unsure how the new Bankruptcy Law affects your existing Abu Dhabi business and its key personnel, we strongly advise that you seek legal consultation.
+If you are unsure how the new Bankruptcy Law affects your existing Abu Dhabi or Dubai business and its key personnel, we strongly advise that you seek legal consultation.

 The above information is purely intended as an overview and does not constitute legal advice.
 It is strongly recommended that professional advice and assistance is sought from tax specialists in relation to your specific business.